 The Carters Lake Fish Attractor Program was initiated in 1999 as a joint project between the Georgia Department of Natural Resources (GADNR), the United States Army Corps of Engineers (USACE) Carters Lake Project, local businesses and anglers.

-Locate Carters Lake fish attractors here by viewing available maps and heeding biologists helpful tips.
+Locate Carters Lake fish attractors here by viewing available pdf maps (updated March 2014) and heeding biologists helpful tips.

 U.S. Army Corps of Engineers: ph.
 706-334-2248